CLayer-dev/docs/docs/introduction/what-is-circle-layer.md

 # What is Circle Layer?

 Circle Layer is a high-performance, EVM-compatible, Delegated Proof of Stake (DPoS) Layer 1 blockchain designed to power decentralized applications with low fees, fast transactions, and exceptional scalability.
-The testnet is currently live with standard EVM security features and a robust validator network.
+We're building a comprehensive ecosystem through strategic development phases, focusing on thorough testing and security before mainnet launch.

 ## Core Technology